DFHack/dfhack/docs/Compile.rst

     This manages Perl 5 locally under ``~/perl5/``, providing an easy way to install Perl and run CPAN against it without ``sudo``.
-    It can maintain multiple Perl installs, and being local has the benefit of easy migration and insulation from OS upgrades.
+    It can maintain multiple Perl installs and being local has the benefit of easy migration and insulation from OS issues and upgrades.

     See http://perlbrew.pl/ for more details.